 The cannabis industry is growing and evolving at a rapid pace.
-New York legalized cannabis for medical purposes in the past, but now that it’s legal to sell and consume recreationally, everyone is wondering what to expect.
+New York legalized cannabis for medical purposes in the past.
+But now that marijuana legalization happened and the state is ready to accept recreational consumption, everyone is wondering what to expect.

 New York became the 15th state to legalize recreational cannabis on March 31, 2021.
 Once the market becomes established, we’re looking at a $7 billion sector.